zulip/zulip/docs/outreach/gsoc.md

 ## Focus areas

-For 2023, we are particularly interested in GSoC contributors who have strong skills at full-stack feature development, Typescript, visual design, HTML/CSS, or performance optimization.
+For 2024, we are particularly interested in GSoC contributors who have strong skills at full-stack feature development, Typescript, visual design, HTML/CSS, Flutter, or performance optimization.
 So if you're an applicant with those skills and are looking for an organization to join, we'd love to talk to you!